algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Technical-Specifications.md

 This project has few risks, they can be defined as:
 - The risk of being late and miss deadlines.
 - The risk of misunderstanding FABgen's functions.
-- The risk of bad file structure	.
+- The risk of bad file structure.

 ### Testing